anuragshukla8416-gif/anuragshukla8416-gif/README.md

 # 💫 About Me:
-I am currently pursuing my b tech degree from heritage institute of technology.<br>I am good at web development and have a good hands on python and c programming language.I am not a coder i am a writer.<br>
+I am currently pursuing my b tech degree from heritage institute of technology.<br>I am good at web development and have a good hands on python and c programming language.
+I am not a coder i am a writer.<br>

 ## 🌐 Socials: